obayhun/CodewayCaseStudy/README.md

 * I don't have prior experience with Google Cloud data pipelining but with dummyEvents without any delays between request and 100% requests has been added succesfully.
 However i understood that it's not a best practice of course and data pipelining is a must.
 In my 2 previous workspace they use Kafka for the java backend application.
 I'm sorry to say that i could not complete this challenging part of making sure every logs safely landing to database.

+* I believe with good coaching and mentorship i can fulfill all of my missing knowledge.

 Thanks for your time and evaluating my study.

 --------